Xilinx/Vitis-Tutorials/Getting_Started/Vitis_Platform/README.md

    ![Vivado Design Block Diagram](images/vivado_design_diagram.png)

-   At this stage, the Vivado block automation has added a Control, Interface & Processing System (shorten with CIPS in the future) block, AXI NOC block, AI Engine, and all supporting logic blocks to the diagram, and applied all board presets for the VCK190
+   At this stage, the Vivado block automation has added a Control, Interface & Processing System (shorten with CIPS in the future) block, AXI NOC block, AI Engine, and all supporting logic blocks to the diagram, and applied all board presets for the VCK190.
+The instantiated `axi_smc_vip_hier` in purple color is a hierarchy in which smart connects and dummy IPs are packaged together for clear view and better understanding.

 4. Generate Block Diagram